-- Spread the load evenly between the left and right-hand side of the caravan.
-Heavy or bulky objects belong in the lower storage compartments and near the axle. - Store baggage in the interior in cupboards and storage compartments. - Heavy objects should be stowed securely to prevent them from slipping. - Lighter objects (clothing) should be stowed in the wall cupboards. - · Secure doors and flaps. - Check the technically permissible maximum weight and the axle load(s) after you have finished loading.
+- Spread the load evenly between the left and right-hand side of the motor home.
+Heavy or bulky objects belong in the lower storage compartments and near the axle. - Never overload the rear of the mobile home, because this will have a negative influence on its driving performance. - The lower the mobile home's centre of gravity, the better its driving performance and response in curves. - Store baggage in the interior in cupboards and storage compartments. - Heavy objects should be stowed securely to prevent them from slipping. - Lighter objects (clothing) should be stowed in the wall cupboards. - · Secure doors and flaps. - Check the technically permissible maximum weight and the axle load(s) after you have finished loading.